WilyWildWilly/UniMath/README.md

 ## UniMath
-A collection of basic math games in Python 3:
+A collection of basic math games in Python 3, which I want to evolve into some sort of small statistical/mathematical playpen:

 ### primes_finder

 A simple, basic, slightly optimised Py3 prime numbers finder.
+To do: organize the outcome graphically and give out the evaluation time upon search completion.

 ### dice

-Have the computer roll.
+Have the computer roll a dice.
+To do: prompt the user for an amount of tosses, store the outcomes and give a graphical representation of the distribution.

 ### guess_dice

-A simple game of "guess the the outcome of a dice roll".
+Guess the the outcome of a dice roll.
+To do: make this go on a few times, and when the user quits give a graphical representation of the expected matches vs the standard probability of a match.

 *************************************************************